Approximation Algorithms for Line Planning with Heterogeneous Fleets and Multiple Resource Constraints: Problem Formulation

-The objective function represents the total generated reward.
-Constraint (\ref{eq:ILP-one-line-each-bus}) ensures that each bus is assigned to exactly one line.
+The objective function represents the total generated reward (or social welfare).
+Constraint (\ref{eq:ILP-one-line-each-bus}) ensures that each bus $b$ is assigned to exactly one line from its candidate line set $\mathcal{L}_b$.
 Constraint (\ref{eq:ILP-bedget}) guarantees that the costs incurred by line assignments do not exceed the available resources.
 Constraint (\ref{eq:ILP-respect-demand}) ensures that the total demand for each OD pair is not over-served.
 Constraint (\ref{eq:ILP-serve-by-open-line}) ensures that we can only allocate a portion of the demand of OD pair $(i,j)$ to bus $b$ operating on line $l$ if bus $b$ runs on line $l$.
 Constraint (\ref{eq:ILP-capacity-constraints}) ensures that the total demand served by a bus on a line for all OD pairs does not exceed the bus capacity $C_b$.